estevaosaleme/PlaySEM_SERenderer/README.md

 * Run the command `java -jar PlaySEM_SERenderer.jar -Dcom.sun.xml.internal.bind.v2.runtime.JAXBContextImpl.fastBoot=true` (Please, check if you need to update the name of the jar file)

 # Configuration (SERenderer.xml):<br />
-Please refer to the article "*A Mulsemedia Framework for Delivering Sensory Effects to Heterogeneous Systems*" (link to appear soon) to configure the framework before using it.
+Please refer to the article *[A Mulsemedia Framework for Delivering Sensory Effects to Heterogeneous Systems](https://doi.org/10.1007/s00530-019-00618-8)* to configure the framework before using it.

 ***
 Please, report any application crash (or bug) via [issue tracker](https://github.com/estevaosaleme/PlaySEM_SERenderer/issues).<br /><br />